bloomberg/chromium.bb/src/android_webview/docs/quick-start.md

 not in the WebView provider whitelist.
 Double-check the package name in your GN args.
 If you're on AOSP (any OS level), choose `"com.android.webview"`.
-If you're on L-M, choose `"com.android.google.webview"`.
+If you're on L-M, choose `"com.google.android.webview"`.
 In either case, you'll likely need to [remove the preinstalled WebView APK](/android_webview/tools/remove_preinstalled_webview.py).